oxheadalpha/nft-tutorial/packages/tznft/README.md

   alias sarah has been added tznft.json config file was updated
   ```

-  Warning: If you choose to store a new private key in tznft.json file in the
+  **Warning**: If you choose to store a new private key in `tznft.json` file
-  working directory.
-Use extreme caution when using private keys for the Tezos
+  in the working directory.
+Use extreme caution when using private keys for
-  mainnet.
+  the Tezos mainnet.

 - `remove-alias <alias>` remove alias from the selected network configuration.